xpilot-project/docs/docs/client.md

 ## Connecting to VATSIM
 To connect to VATSIM, click the **CONNECT** button.
 You will see the Connect window.
 The callsign and aircraft type code field is required.
 The SELCAL code is optional.

-The aircraft type code is the 3-4 character ICAO identifier code for the aircraft you are flying.
+The aircraft type code is the 3 to 4 character ICAO identifier code for the aircraft you are flying.
 This will allow other users to see you in their sim as the correct aircraft type. xPilot will suggest type codes based on what you type in the type code field.
 You can search by ICAO code, aircraft model or manufacturer, and xPilot will present you with a list of results to choose from.

 ![Type Code Suggestions](media/TypeCodeSuggestions.png)